ElemeFE/element/examples/docs/en-US/input.md

 ### Disabled

-::: demo Disable the Input with the `disabled` attribute.
+:::demo Disable the Input with the `disabled` attribute.

 ```html
 <el-input